pcminer-tools/pcminer/README.md

 pcminer
 =======

-PC-Miner is a tool that analyzes publications and program committee service in the top conferences in Programming Languages and Software Engineering.
+PC-miner is a tool that analyzes publications and program committee service in the top conferences in Programming Languages and Software Engineering.
 Currently, the tool supports the following
 conferences: ASE, ECOOP, FSE, ICSE, ISSTA, OOPSLA, PLDI, and POPL and it covers the years 1995-2014.
 Publication data was obtained from [DBLP](http://www.informatik.uni-trier.de/~ley/db/), and program committee data was scraped from various conference web sites.

-I. Using PC-Miner
+I. Using PC-miner
 ------------------

 To start using PC-miner, go into the "ui" subdirectory, and open the index.html file in your browser.